nikhil-kharbanda/NFTCollect/README.md

 ## Description
   “Non-fungible” means that it’s unique and can’t be replaced with something else.
 For example, a bitcoin is fungible — trade one for another bitcoin, and you’ll have exactly the same thing.
 A one-of-a-kind trading card, however, is non-fungible.
 If you traded it for a different card, you’d have something completely different.

-  In this project, we created an "Instagram" for collectable NFT's
+  In this project, I have created an "Instagram" for collectable NFT's.

-### User Case

-AS AN interested collector of NFT’s
-I WANT to see posted NFT’s
-I WANT to comment on other users NFT’s
-I WANT to show my NFT collection
+  Users can upload their NFT's along with a caption and a description, as well as comment on other peoples NFT's.

+  Users who post their NFT up also have the ability to delete that post

 ## Table of Contents
   - [Description](#description)